$0 India → Canada Express Entry Guide — Quick-Start Checklist

 French Language Proficiency Category: The CRS Arbitrage Lever

 The French category is the most underutilized strategy among Indian applicants.
 It targets candidates who are proficient in French, typically with a TEF Canada or TCF Canada test result equivalent to CLB 7 or higher in French skills.
-Draws for this category have consistently cleared below 420 CRS — a level that is otherwise impossible to reach without exceptional circumstances.
+Draws for this category have generally been in the 380-420 CRS range.

 The implication: an Indian applicant with a CRS of 415, which would never produce an ITA in a general draw or even most category draws, could receive an invitation through the French proficiency category with a CLB 7 French score.